mustafaDabah/Youtube-App--React.js-/README.md

 It is a work in progress, and my first real project with React.
 Any tips on how to better write the  18 code, manage the folder structure, etc would be really appreciated. <br />

-The future of this project: <br />
+The features of this project: <br />

 * Create an authentication flow by useing firebase .
 * create six pages (Home , Watch Video , Channel , Watch Later , Subscribes , Search  ) .